 Here's the Latest News:

-On Saturday October 28 at 3 PM the Hearse House Museum in Chester, VT, will open to the public.
-The opening celebration will take place at the white, clapboarded Hearse House, located at the entrance to Brookside Cemetery across from the Chester Village Green.
-Attendees will have a chance to see Chester’s handsome horse-drawn hearse, its historic “house” that was saved from demolition and recently rehabilitated, and the new mini museum created inside that building which features information about the hearse, nearby Public Tomb, Brookside Cemetery, funeral customs of the times, and the renovation project itself.
-Please see here for the full details of the opening celebration: Hearse House Grand Opening
+On Saturday October 28 at 3 PM the Hearse House Museum in Chester, VT, opened to the public.
+The opening celebration took place at the white, clapboarded Hearse House, located at the entrance to Brookside Cemetery across from the Chester Village Green.
+Attendees had a chance to see Chester’s handsome horse-drawn hearse, its historic “house” that was saved from demolition and recently rehabilitated, and the new mini museum created inside that building which features information about the hearse, nearby Public Tomb, Brookside Cemetery, funeral customs of the times, and the renovation project itself.
+The Hearse House Museum will be open on a seasonal basis from this point on.

 The Town of Chester's latest efforts in building the Master Plan for the Village Center has been updated.
 Please explore the plan and everyone's efforts by clicking here: Rediscovering Chester